 15. Can you tell us an example of a failed project?
 Have you had any such experiences?

 Success and failure are part of your career as a project manager.
-It is not wise to answer ‘no’ to this question as well.
+It is also not wise to answer ‘no’ to this question.
 Instead, you can think of an event or phase in your previous projects where you have experienced failure.
 This project management interview question aims to check your experience in managing risk too.
 You need to include how you have handled the issue.

 16. Suppose the customer is not happy about the quality of the project outcomes.
 How do you handle the situation?
 What is your way of handling an unhappy stakeholder?